polterguy/polterguy.github.io/plugins/magic.lambda.http/index.md

 ## How to use [http.put]

-This slot accepts a URL as its value, an optionally http headers as a **[headers]** argument, and a mandatory **[payload]** argument, being whatever payload you want to transfer to the endpoint.
+This slot accepts a URL as its value, and optionally HTTP headers as a **[headers]** argument, and a mandatory **[payload]** argument, being whatever payload you want to transfer to the endpoint.
 In its simplest version it would resemble something such as the following.